cdisc-org/DataExchange-DatasetJson-API/docs/dataset-json-api-1-0-ug.md

 The Dataset-JSON API is a REST-based API specification.
-REST, or [Representational State Transfer](https://ics.uci.edu/~fielding/pubs/dissertation/top.htm), is an architectural style for distributed hypermedia systems first presented in Roy Fielding's 2000 dissertation.
+REST, or [Representational State Transfer](https://ics.uci.edu/~fielding/pubs/dissertation/top.htm), is an architectural style for distributed hypermedia systems first presented in Roy Fielding's 2000 dissertation[1].
 REST is the most widely implemented architecture for building web-based APIs.

 ## <a id="httpverbs"></a>HTTP Verbs